Quantum cohomology and toric minimal model programs: Dimensional equality via a toric minimal model program

-\begin{corollary} The quantum cohomology of any proper toric orbifold with projective coarse moduli space is semisimple for generic symplectic classes $ \omega \in H^2_G(X,\Q)$. \end{corollary}
+\begin{corollary} The quantum cohomology $QH(X \qu G)$ of any proper toric orbifold with projective coarse moduli space $X \qu G$ over the universal Novikov field $\Lambda$ is semisimple at bulk deformation $\kappa_X^G(0)$ for generic symplectic classes $ \omega \in H^2_G(X,\Q)$. \end{corollary}

-\begin{proof} As explained in \cite[Proposition 4.9]{iri:integral}, this follows from the identification with the Batyrev ring, or rather, the Jacobian ring of the superpotential and the fact proved in \cite[Proposition 3.10]{iri:integral} that for generic values, the superpotential has only non-degenerate critical values, part (b) of Lemma \ref{perturb}. \end{proof}
+\begin{proof} As explained in \cite[Proposition 4.9]{iri:integral}, semisimplicity at the bulk deformation $\kappa_X^G(0)$ follows from the identification with the Batyrev ring $\widehat{QH}_G(X)/ \widehat{QSR}_X^G$, or rather, the Jacobian ring $\Jac_+(W_{X,G})$ and the fact that for generic $\omega$, the potential $W_{X,G}$ has only stagewise non-degenerate critical values $y \in \Crit(W)$, see Proposition \ref{stagewise} and also Iritani \cite[Proposition 3.10]{iri:integral}.
+Note that semisimplicity for generic values of $q$ also follows from Lemma \ref{nondeg}. \end{proof}

-\begin{remark} \begin{enumerate} \item {\rm (Dubrovin conjecture for toric orbifolds)} The existence of a Batyrev presentation implies that the quantum cohomology of $Y$ is generically semisimple.
-This is related by a conjecture of Dubrovin, see \cite{bay:ss}, to the existence of a full exceptional collection in the derived category of $Y$ proved by Kawamata \cite{kaw:der}, also using tmmps. \item {\rm (Non-semisimple cases)} For an example of a non-generic symplectic structure that gives non semi-simple quantum cohomology see Ostrover-Tyomkin \cite{os:qh}. \item {\rm (Equivariant first Chern class maps to the potential)} Under the isomorphism $QH_G(X)/QSR_{X,G} \to \Jac(W_{X,G})$, the first Chern class $c_1^G(X)$ maps to the potential $W_{X,G}$ itself, by definition of the isomorphism.
-However, $c_1^G(X)$ does not map to $c_1(X \qu G) \in H^2(X \qu G) \subset QH(X \qu G)$ in general, as one can see from the example of $G = \C^\times$ acting on $X = \C$ with weight two, where $X \qu G = \C \qu \C^\times = \P(2) = B\Z_2$ and $c_1^G(X)$ maps to the twisted sector in $X \qu G$. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item {\rm (Non-semisimple cases)} An example of a non-generic symplectic structure with non semi-simple quantum cohomology ring $QH(X \qu G)_{q =1}$ is given in Ostrover-Tyomkin \cite{os:qh}. \item {\rm (Dubrovin conjecture for toric orbifolds)} Semisimplicity is related by a conjecture of Dubrovin, see \cite{bay:ss}, to the existence of a full exceptional collection in the bounded derived category of coherent sheaves $D^b \on{Coh}(Y)$ of $Y$.
+In the toric case the existence of such a collection is proved by Kawamata \cite{kaw:der}. \item Under the isomorphism from $QH_G(X)/QSR_{X,G} $ to $\Jac(W_{X,G})$, the coset of the first Chern class $[c_1^G(X)] \in QH_G(X)/QSR_{X,G}$ maps to the potential $W_{X,G} \in \Jac_+(W_{X,G})$ itself, by definition of the isomorphism.
+However, $c_1^G(X)$ does not map to $c_1(X \qu G) \in H^2(X \qu G) \subset QH(X \qu G)$ in general.
+Consider the example of $G = \C^\times$ acting on $X = \C$ with weight two, so that $X \qu G = \C \qu \C^\times = \P(2) = B\Z_2$ is the stacky half-point.
+In this case $c_1^G(X)$ is a degree two class and maps under $D_\omega \kappa_X^G$ to the twisted sector in $X \qu G$, since the contributing maps in $\M^G_{1,1}(\bA,X)$ have degree one.
+On the other hand, $c_1(X \qu G)$ is trivial since the tangent bundle is rank zero. \end{enumerate} \end{remark}

 As a corollary to the second part of the Remark and the discussion above we have the following, which ``quantifies'' the sense in which flips in the minimal model program ``make the variety more Fano''.